 - heat-sealing joins and edges on vinyl flooring

-- spraying or waxing the floor covering to give it a protective coating
+- spraying or waxing floor coverings to give them a protective coating

 - putting furniture back and trimming and re-hanging doors

-You'll usually work as part of a team of 2 or 3 people.
+You may work in a team of 2 or 3 people.

 Starter: £14,000 to £17,000

 Some companies may offer a vehicle as part of your package.

 You may be paid an hourly or daily rate.

 You'll usually work 38 to 40 hours a week.
 As a commercial fitter you may have to work evenings and weekends.

 The job is physically demanding and you'll spend much of your time kneeling to fit flooring.
 You'll also be lifting and carrying heavy flooring materials, and moving furniture.